What is family planning?

 2. Standing up in front of a mirror:

 a.
-First place you hands at your sides, then raised over your head, and last with your hands pressed firmly on your hips.
+First place you hands at your sides, then raised over your head, and lastly, your hands pressed firmly on your hips.

 b.
 Look at each breast for changes in size, shape, and form.
 Look for lumps, a change of position of a nipple, swelling, discoloration, or dimpling of the skin.
 It is common for the breasts not to match exactly.